How to Repurpose One Blog Post Into Five Video Assets

 1. Full-post summary

 "Two-minute educational video summarizing a blog post titled [TITLE].
 Audience: [SPECIFIC PERSONA].
-Hook: open with the pain that drove the reader to the article — [PAIN].
+Hook: open with the pain that drove the reader to the article, which is [PAIN].
 Cover the three main sections in order: [SECTION 1], [SECTION 2], [SECTION 3].
 End with the single most actionable step the reader can take today.
 CTA: [CTA]."

 Best for: pillar posts, top-of-funnel content, and any post where the reader is expected to walk away with a broad understanding of a topic.